bnmaglente/Maglente-Cabrito-Project/README.md

-# PROJECT TITLE: LRC LIBRARY: Service Management
+# PROJECT TITLE: TAKDA: Tulong sa Aklatan para sa Kaayusan, Dues, at Appointments

 # PROJECT DESCRIPTION
-A web program designed to help students and faculty manage their LRC needs, making it easier to plan services and avoid physical trips for simple tasks.
+A web app designed to help students and faculty manage their LRC needs, making it easier to plan services and avoid physical trips for simple tasks.

 # FEATURES